Hemanthlvs/Krishnaik_ML_and_DL/18_Transformers/6_Normalization_in_transformers.md

 *   The **next step** after Multi-head attention is called "**Add and Normalize**".
 *   This is where **layer normalization** happens.

+## Understanding Residuals
+*   **Residuals** refer to the information (vectors) from previous stages that are passed along to the "Add and Normalize" step.
+*   Specifically, the vectors obtained after adding positional encoding to input embeddings are also passed to "Add and Normalize".
+*   They **provide additional signals** to the layer normalization.
+*   In simple terms, residuals involve **adding the previous encodings** (from input embedding and positional encoding) before normalization.
+*   This means whatever pre-hand information is available is passed to the next stage.

 ## General Concept of Normalization
 *   **Normalization** in deep learning is used in two main ways: **batch normalization** and **layer normalization**.
 *   **Purpose:** To transform input features or neuron outputs to a standard scale or distribution.